jaystack/functionly-doc/wiki/parameters.md

     }
 }
 ```
-> You have possibility to change the resolution source.
-Read more in [Configuration](#configuration)
+> You have the option to change the resolution source.
+Read more at [Configuration](#configuration)

 ## param in Service
-[[Service|classes#service]] has `handle` method where the property decorators are usable.
-The [[param|decorators#param]] property decorator can read values from the invocation's parameters object which is the first parameter of the call.
-When the logic expect some value from the environment (eg: query, body parameter values) the caller have to pass it.
+[[Service|classes#service]] has a `handle` method where you can use the property decorators.
+The [[param|decorators#param]] property decorator can read values from the invocation's parameter object which is the first parameter of the call.
+When the logic expects some values from the environment (eg: query, body parameter values) the caller has to pass them.

-Before call the service, you have to [[inject|decorators#inject]] it.
-The injection result is a function.
-It has a special signature: the first parameter of the call is an object what contains the parameters.
+Before calling the service, you have to [[inject|decorators#inject]] it.
+The injection's result is a function.
+It has a special signature: the first parameter of the call is an object which contains the parameters.
 ```js
 class Home extends FunctionalService {
     public async handle(@inject(MyService) service) {